pattern

 indemnización

-Ex: The arbitration resulted in award of significant damages to the injured party .El arbitraje resultó en la **adjudicación** de daños significativos a la parte lesionada.
+Ex: The arbitration resulted in the award of significant damages to the injured party .El arbitraje resultó en la **adjudicación** de daños significativos a la parte lesionada.

 to award